hashicorp/terraform-website/content/source/docs/cloud/run/api.html.md

 Instead, one of your organization's other tools is in charge of deciding when configuration has changed and a run should occur.
 Usually this is something like a CI system, or something else capable of monitoring changes to your Terraform code and performing actions in response.

-Once your other tooling has decided a run should occur, it must make a series of calls to TFE's `runs` and `configuration-versions` APIs to upload configuration files and perform a run with them.
+Once your other tooling has decided a run should occur, it must make a series of calls to Terraform Cloud's `runs` and `configuration-versions` APIs to upload configuration files and perform a run with them.
 For the exact series of API calls, see the [pushing a new configuration version](#pushing-a-new-configuration-version) section.

-The most significant difference in this workflow is that TFE _does not_ fetch configuration files from version control.
+The most significant difference in this workflow is that Terraform Cloud _does not_ fetch configuration files from version control.
 Instead, your own tooling must upload the configurations as a `.tar.gz` file.
 This allows you to work with configurations from unsupported version control systems, automatically generate Terraform configurations from some other source of data, or build a variety of other integrations.

 ~> **Important:** The script below is provided to illustrate the run process, and is not intended for production use.
-If you want to drive TFE runs from the command line, please see the [CLI-driven run workflow](./cli.html).
+If you want to drive Terraform Cloud runs from the command line, please see the [CLI-driven run workflow](./cli.html).

 ## Pushing a New Configuration Version